vitessio/website/content/en/docs/16.0/reference/vreplication/migrate.md

 Each `action` has additional options/parameters that can be used to modify its behavior.

-The options for the supported commands are the same as [MoveTables](../movetables), with the exception of `reverse_replication`.
+The options for the supported commands are the same as [MoveTables](../movetables), with the exception of `--reverse_replication` as setting up the reverse vreplication streams requires modifying the source cluster's `_vt` sidecar database which we cannot do as that database is specific to a single Vitess cluster and these streams belong to a different one (the target cluster).

 A common option to give if migrating all of the tables from a source keyspace is the `--all` option.